demisto/content/Packs/AWS-GuardDuty/Integrations/AWSGuardDutyEventCollector/README.md

 This is the default integration for this content pack when configured by the Data Onboarder in Cortex XSIAM.

-## Configure AWS - GuardDuty Event Collector on Cortex XSOAR
+## Configure AWS - GuardDuty Event Collector on Cortex XSIAM

 1. Navigate to **Settings** > **Configurations** > **Data Collection** > **Automation and Feed Integrations**.
 2. Search for AWS - GuardDuty Event Collector.